joethompson1/teller/README.md

 ## How to use the application

-You will first need to login in order to view account details.
+Once running the interactive shell, you will first need to login in order to establish authentication details.

 ### Login:
 You will need to call the login function passing in device_id, username and password like so: